Thiagadurgam: Governance

-Thiyagadurgam has a population of 18,764 as per 2011 census, consisting 9,467 males and 9,297 females.
+Thiyagadurgam has a population of 18,764 as per 2011 census, consisting of 9,467 males and 9,297 females.
 The town spreads over an extent of 11.65 Kilometers, including 15 wards and 113 streets.

 History

 Thiyagadurgam Town Panchayat was a build in Panchayat in 1953.
 In 1954 it became a 1st Grade Town Panchayat and then in 1982 it became a Selection Grade Town Panchayat.

 A small hill is in the middle of the town, and a fort sits on the hill.
 While under the control of Hyder Ali in 1771 AD, it was taken over by the British ruler.
 Before the British took over the fort, Tipu Sultan ruled.
 The fort later served as a base for British rule.

 Transport

 The town is connected by National Highway 79 to Ulundurpet and Salem.
 TNSTC Buses connect Chennai to Salem and Kallakurichi.
 The nearest railway station is 26 km away at Ulundurpet.